Hearing loss can be a part of aging, but sometimes it can be caused by a more serious issue like an acoustic neuroma.

-What is acoustic neuroma?
+What is an acoustic neuroma?

-How do you get it?
+How do you get one?

 The only environmental exposure that has been definitively associated with an increased incidence is radiation exposure to the head.
 No evidence currently exists for an association between cell phone use and the development of these tumors.

-Symptoms can be associated with the size of the tumor but this is not always consistent.
+Symptoms can be associated with the size of the tumor, but this is not always consistent.
 The most common first symptom is one-sided hearing loss and ringing or fullness in the ear.
 Individuals may also experience balance issues, dizziness and numbness or tingling on one side of their face.

 Depending on the size of the tumor, the age and medical condition of the patient, various procedures may be done.

-- Watch and Wait or Observation
+Watch and Wait or Observation